•House Bill 6517 (the Philippine Compassionate Medical Cannabis Act) has been approved on third and final reading.

 Senator Vicente Sotto III, the principal author of the law, said that qualified patients may already get a special permit from the Food and Drugs Authority to access unregistered drugs.
 “Ano ile-legalize mo?
 Eh legal,” asked the senator.

 Medical marijuana implementation

-Lastly, studies have showed that legalization in other countries resulted in higher rates of dependence.
+Lastly, studies have shown that legalization in other countries resulted in higher rates of dependence.

 One survey study in the US showed that “residents of states with medical marijuana laws had higher odds of marijuana use and marijuana abuse/dependence.”
 However, the association between these variables still requires further research.